There are plenty of places to eat and drink on a visit to Schönbrunn Palace. But perhaps the most refined alternative is Café Residenz…

 Unlike most of Vienna’s traditional coffee houses, Café Residenz is a mere youngster that started life in 1998.
 The building, however, dates back a little lot further.

-Uniformed waiters have now replaced uniformed soldiers in a café that seems to echo the refined nature of its palace neighbour.
+Uniformed waiters have now replaced uniformed soldiers in a café that seems to echo the refined nature of its imperial neighbour.

 Dark marble tabletops sit under glass chandeliers and above burnished metal and wooden stands, while paintings and photographs of old Viennese scenes line the walls and ceiling.

-In the middle of it all is the counter with its vitrine stuffed with the cakes from the in-house Landtmann patisserie (Café Residenz is part of a family-owned group of coffee houses and restaurants).
+In the middle of it all is the counter with a vitrine stuffed with cakes from the in-house Landtmann patisserie (Café Residenz belongs to a family-owned group of coffee houses and restaurants).

-And if you haven’t quite taken on board the regal nature of the place, classical music plays gently in the background to offer a final hint.
-This edges towards kitsch if you’re looking for an earthy, authentic coffee house (but you’re probably not here for that – try, for example, the Hawelka).
+And if you haven’t quite taken on board the regal nature of the place, classical music played gently in the background on my visit to offer a final hint.
+This edges towards kitsch if you’re looking for an earthy, authentic coffee house (but you’re probably not here for that: try, for example, the Hawelka).

 I had a Wiener Frühstück breakfast, the organic soft-boiled egg done to perfection and a small jar of Staud’s jam for my rolls.
 The butter was a touch on the hard side – 7/10 on my always-critical spreadability index.
 My excellent melange coffee, however, came with a lovely thick, creamy topping of frothed milk.

-Aside from breakfast variations, the coffee house offered a full menu for meals and snacks on my visit, including a small range of savoury strudels.
-Traditional Austrian dishes dominated the selection, but with vegetarian alternatives, too (like a vegetarian strudel).
+Aside from breakfast variations, the coffee house offered a full menu for meals and snacks.
+Traditional Austrian dishes dominated the selection, but with vegetarian alternatives, too.

-The prices are similar to the coffee houses in the city centre, i.e. not cheap.
-If you were expecting a high-class café at Austria’s most popular tourist site to be an inexpensive treat, then I have a bridge I’d like to sell you.
+Prices mirrored those of coffee houses in the city centre, i.e. not cheap.
+If you expect a quality café at Austria’s most popular tourist site to be an inexpensive treat, then I have a bridge I’d like to sell you.

-The café also has a lovely side tract to the main room and a large shaded outdoor area in warmer seasons.
+The café also has a lovely side tract to the main room and a large shaded outdoor area for warmer seasons.

-A feeling of timelessness certainly pervades the place: all helped by the location, of course.
+A feeling of timelessness certainly pervaded the place: all helped by the location, of course.
 And during my visit, I enjoyed a little bonus experience; the baker came in, wearing her white garb and carrying a tray of freshly-made apple strudel.
 It almost felt like I was in the middle of an ad.
-Incidentally, there are regular strudel shows you can visit down in the basement.

 Here’s my advice…